ivancardozo11/staff-scheduling-system/README.md

 this app implements a .env file that store all the database credentials.

-Also, sometimes you need to import dotenv to the database connection, the index.ts file and the JWT file.
+Also,  you need to import dotenv to the database connection, the index.ts file and the JWT file.

 you migth have to configurate dotenv this way: dotenv.config({ path: 'C:/your/path/staff-scheduling-system/.env' }); couse sometimes the library doenst work properly.

 3) npm install --> to install all packages in this project.
+4)

 4) npm run start:dev for development build the app and create dist/ where is the compiled code from typescript, and inserts the admin role and the user in the database.

 5) npm start:prod  to consume the backend already compiled from typescript(this is the fastest backend, remember to run npm run build or run start:dev atleast once.).

 6)use postman to consume the endpoints and routes.

 To know wich routes to consume check the routes in the routes folder.